datacommonsorg/data/scripts/biomedical/mesh/README.md

 In order to run the script [`format_mesh.py`](format_mesh.py), the user requires the `mesh.xml` file, which spits out four different csv files, each relating to descriptor, concept, qualifier and term.
 In order to run the script [`format_mesh_record.py`](format_mesh_record.py), the user requires the `mesh_record.xml` file and the
 `mesh-pubchem.csv` file which maps the record to descriptor and to the pubchem compound ID, and spits out two csv files.
 Here, the goal is to map the mesh terms to the pubchem database of compounds.
 This is accomplished by mapping the mesh record name to the pubchem compound name.
-In addition, each mesh entity has a descriptor ID which is in turn linked to mesh record ID, and thus ultimately linked to pubchem compound ID.
+In addition, each mesh entity has a descriptor ID which is in turn linked to mesh suplementary record ID, and thus ultimately linked to pubchem compound ID.

 ### License